 "SILENT guns sending their whistling messengers of death into the sky at speeds far beyond those now attained by powder-driven shells..."

 Then, as Monty Python said, peace broke out and everyone got much more polite about the size of their ammunition.
-Howitzers and field pieces tucked away, the refined gentleman nations of the world played croquet and gin rummy for a few decades until someone -- we're looking at you, Germany -- decided to wave their barrels and calibers in everyone's faces.
+Howitzers and field pieces tucked away, the refined gentleman nations of the world played croquet and gin rummy for a few decades until someone -- that is, Germany -- decided to wave their barrels and calibers in everyone's faces.

 No doubt about it, the Schwerer Gustav certainly was impressive.
 Like the old Paris gun, this monster belonged to the German Navy, but unlike the piece that had frightened the City of Light, the Schwerer Gustav was more than a thunderous braggart.